 In our society, money provides the foundation for survival.
 Financial well-being doesn’t have to be about getting rich or having a big income.
 Financial well-being is about feeling as though you can make ends meet without being constantly stressed, and that you are able to set money aside for the future, and even have a little bit left over to occasionally indulge in your wants.

 I don’t need a lot of money to be happy.
 However, I am more satisfied with my life when I don’t have to worry about how we’ll buy groceries this week, and when I know that I can go on a spring break trip with my son without breaking the bank.
 This financial well-being leaves me free to pursue other goals in my life, such as exercising for 30 to 45 minutes each day and taking the time to practice the guitar and piano.
-Other goals I have, such as self-improvement and better health, are made easier because I’m not always scrambling to make my money situation work each week.
+Other goals I have, such as self-improvement and being healthy at home, are made easier because I’m not always scrambling to make my money situation work each week.

 Financial Worries and Physical Health